maximalism2/msvgc/README.md

 msvgc -f ./path/to/pic.svg -o ./svgComponents/
 ```

+`--camelCase` flag creates components with camel-case class names

-`--react-native` flag create components using [react-native-svg](https://github.com/react-native-community/react-native-svg) library
+`--react-native` flag creates components using [react-native-svg](https://github.com/react-native-community/react-native-svg) library

+`--color` flag creates react-native components with color props pased to the svg children's fill prop

-`--typescript` flag will using react importing like in typescript (`import * as React`)
+`--typescript` flag will use typescript import statements e.g. (`import * as React`)

+`--coffeescript` flag will use CoffeeScript CJSX syntax for creating components

 <br />
-Then use generated components in your jsx/tsx files:
+Then use generated components in your jsx/tsx/cjsx files:

 ```js
 [...]